samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Healing Spells

 You can also use the Spell Damage table to determine how many Hit Points a healing spell restores.
-A cantrip shouldn’t provide healing.
+A cantrip shouldn't provide healing.

 Curses and Magical Contagions
 -----------------------------